 Courtroom etiquette and procedures in the Magistrates Court

-Courtroom etiquette and procedures in the Magistrates Court are governed by the Magistrates Court Rules Act.
+Courtroom etiquette and procedures in the Magistrates’ Courts are governed by the Magistrates’ Courts Rules and complementary practice directives.
 These rules include guidelines on how to address the magistrate, how to present evidence, and how to behave in the courtroom.

 It is important to adhere to these rules to ensure that the proceedings are fair and just.
 Failure to do so may result in sanctions or penalties.